-Landmark is an independent church who understands and practices Christian liberty.
+Landmark is an independent church family who understands and practices Christian liberty.
 We are learners who actively seek truth from God’s Word, and desire to reach all cultures for Christ, see them baptized and then teach them to observe God’s Word as the light for their life (Matthew 28:19-20; Acts 1:8).

 Pastor Brandon Little